Shivmohith/React-Blogger-App/ReadMe.txt

 Based on the URL you show that component
 Query parameters is different from URL parameters Query parameters are always inserted at the end of the URL

+async and await:
+    Whenever a function returns a promise, use await in front of it

+REDUX:

+If some data has to be used by more than one component, use redux.
+It is a javascript library

+Redux has a Store/State:
+                    {
+                        categories: [], ------------------------> categoriesReducer
+                        posts: [], ------------------------> postsReducer
+                        selectedCategory: "" ------------------------> selectedCategoryReducer
+                    }
+Components cannot modify/touch/get data from the store/state directly.
+There is a procedure for that.

+Each component has to create an Action,
+                                    {
+                                        type: "CREATE POST",
+                                        payload: {...}
+                                    }
+This action has to be passed to Dispatch.
+Action is created by ActionCreator.
+                                    (
+                                        Action
+                                    )
+This Dispatch will invoke Reducers.
+Each reducer has authority on only one property.
+                                    Reducers(1st parameter: that category in the state, 2nd parameter: Action object) Reducers reads the "type" in Action and performs accordingly

+All components may not need all the properties of the store.
+So components can subscribe to particular properties and they will be updated/ with all the changes.